-- Take a photograph of something that you’re grateful for every day for a year.
+- Take a photo of something that you’re grateful for every day.

-- Write in a journal every day for a year.
+- Write in a journal every day and reflect on your day and goals.

-- Write one page of your novel every day for a year.
+- Write one page of a novel every day — you’ll make great progress!

 - Write one blog post every day for a year.

-- Go for a walk every day for a year.
+- Go for a walk every day for a year to improve your fitness.

-- Create a spending plan and track what you spend every day to make sure you’re sticking to it.
+- Create a spending plan, then track your spending every day to make sure you’re sticking to it.

 - Drink 8 glasses of water every day for a year.

-- Do oil pulling every day (read about the benefits of oil pulling HERE)
+- Do oil pulling every day (after learning about the benefits of oil pulling).

-- Do dry brushing every day (read about the benefits of dry brushing HERE)
+- Do dry brushing every day (after learning about the benefits of dry brushing).

-- Commit to cooking one homemade meal every day for a year..
+- Commit to cooking one homemade meal every day (or every week).